Long-Term/Short-Term Disability Benefit

-Newly eligible employees can elect LTD coverage within the first 30 days of eligible employment.
+Newly eligible employees can elect either Disability Plan within the first 30 days of eligible employment.
 You are not required to submit evidence of good health if you enroll during your initial eligibility period.

-If you do not elect LTD during the first 30 days, you will need to complete the Evidence of Insurability form.
-Coverage will not be in effect until you have been approved by Mutual of Omaha.
+If you do not elect a Disability Plan during the first 30 days, you will need to complete the Evidence of Insurability form.
+Coverage will not be in effect until you have been approved by UnitedHealthcare.

-Your cost for coverage is based on the elimination period you choose, as well as your age and salary as of July 1 of each year.
+Your cost for each coverage is based on your age and salary as of July 1 of each year.

 - Group Disability Insurance-Evidence of Insurability Form - PDF